The Raleigh Convergence started in April 2019 with a belief that we’re not just residents of the same place — we’re neighbors.

 This modern media company, started by veteran journalist Sarah Day Owen Wiskirchen, provides free content and newsletters for Raleigh and Wake County.

 We don’t wall off our content to only those who can pay for it.
-It’s free for all to read as much as you want!
+It’s free for all to read as much as you want.
+However, it’s not free to produce or keep going.

 If you believe in our mission, we’d appreciate your financial contribution to help keep us going.